Web conferencing

 Currently, there is a great variety of web conferencing software.
 Many options offer a set of important features to make conferences effective and engaging.

-If you want all-in-one video conferencing and webinar services, then the one to choose is MyOwnConference.
+If you want all-in-one video conferencing and webinar service, then the one to choose is MyOwnConference.
 It offers different membership plans with different costs for any category of users.

 You can use a free account for up to 20 attendees before purchasing one of the plans.
 Moreover, you can choose one of the opened webinars and join it, to try all its tools and benefits.
 This means that you can see the features of this service with your own eyes.